-As many as 74.2% of companies say that content marketing increases their marketing teams’ lead quality and quantity.
 Keep your blog focused on education, not sales, and your sales will also improve.

 It’s all too easy for someone to forget that they subscribed to your blog if they go three months without receiving an update.
 Then, when they suddenly see an article in their inbox, they disregard it, or worse, mark it as spam.